 Tip 3: Use Approximation Methods for Irregular Shapes

-Tip 4: Leverage Technology and Software
+Tip 4: make use of Technology and Software

 Tip 5: Consider Surface Roughness